4 Years On Campus Bachelors Program

 Long-term accreditation value

-Graduates from related courses (e.g., in statistics and mathematical sciences) are on track to meet the educational requirements for becoming a Chartered Mathematician through the Institute of Mathematics and its Applications, provided they follow with the relevant training and experience.
+Graduates from related statistical and mathematical sciences courses are well placed to meet the educational requirements for Chartered Mathematician status through the Institute of Mathematics and its Applications, once they complete the necessary professional training and experience.
+This recognition helps open doors to advanced career opportunities and professional credibility.

 Graduation outcomes